kristjanr/wise-cs/scraped-data/sections/04-wise-card/subsections/03-problems-using-your-card/articles/04-i-ve-been-charged-multiple-times-for-the-same-transaction/content.md

+# Problems using your card
-# I've been charged multiple times for the same transaction?
+## I've been charged multiple times for the same transaction?
 Seeing multiple charges for a single transaction can be worrying — but it doesn’t necessarily mean you’ll be charged multiple times.

 ### Why do multiple charges happen?